Grammarly Free vs. Pro (Put to the Test in 2026)

 24) any more > anymore

-Total Number of Errors Identified (out of 24 total errors)81218
+Total Number of Errors Identified (out of 24 total errors)61818

-Screenshots of the Test Results (Word vs. Free vs. Premium)
+Screenshots of the Test Results (Editor vs. Free vs. Pro)

 The screenshots below show how the test paragraphs looked after I ran the software.
-You can see the date I ran the test (5/27/2023) in the upper right-hand corner of each image.
+You can see the date I ran the test (5/22/2026) in the bottom right-hand corner of each image.

 Running the Test with Grammarly Free